shreshtha-pankaj/discord-chat-gpt-bot-node-js/README.md

 ### OpenAi Setup
 1. Register on openai portal, https://platform.openai.com/api-keys
-2. Make sure you have avaiilable credits
+2. Make sure you have available credits
-2. Generate a token and update it in the .env(OPEN_API_TOKEN) file
+2. Generate a Secret key and update it in the .env(OPEN_API_KEY) file

 ### Running the service
 1. `npm install`